The Cost of Information: The Case of Constant Marginal Costs

-Before making her choice, the agent can acquire a signal $\mu$ at cost $C(\mu)$.
-As is well known, if the cost function $C$ is monotone with respect to the Blackwell order, then it is without loss of generality to restrict attention to signals where the set of realizations $S$ equals the set of actions $A$, and to assume that upon observing a signal $s = a$ the decision maker will choose the action recommended by the signal.
-We can then therefore identify an experiment $\mu$ with a vector of probability measures $(\mu_i)$ in $\P(A)$.
+As is well known, for a cost function that is monotone with respect to the Blackwell order, it is without loss of generality to restrict attention to experiments where the set of realizations $S$ equals the set of actions $A$, and to assume that upon observing a signal $s = a$ the decision maker will choose the action recommended by the signal.
+Throughout this section, we will therefore identify an experiment $\mu$ with a vector of probability measures over actions $\mu \in \P(A)^{n}$ where $n=|\Theta|$.